Non-negative curvature and torus actions: Preliminaries

 \subsection{Torus Manifolds}

 An important subclass of manifolds admitting an effective torus action are the so-called {\it torus manifolds}.
-For more details on torus manifolds, we refer the reader to Hattori and Masuda \cite{HM}, Buchstaber and Panov \cite{BP1}, and Masuda and Panov \cite{MP}.
+For more details on torus manifolds, we refer the reader to Hattori and Masuda \cite{HM}, Masuda and Panov \cite{MP}, and Buchstaber and Panov \cite{BP1}.

+Torus manifolds arose as a generalization of the concept of a {\it toric variety}, which is a normal algebraic variety, $M$, containing the algebraic torus $(\mathbb{C}^*)^n$ as a Zariski open subset in such a way that the natural action of ($\mathbb{C}^*)^n$ on itself extends to an action on $M$ (see Buchstaber and Panov \cite{BP} for more details).
+In particular, in \cite{DJ}, a topological counterpart to non-singular projective toric varieties was introduced, now called {\it quasitoric manifolds}, see Definition \ref{qt} below.
+Originally they were named ``toric manifolds" but then were renamed in \cite{BP} since the term toric manifold is reserved in algebraic geometry for a ``non-singular toric variety".